arvindcsekar/GW-PTA-PINN/README.md

 ## Overview

 This repository contains a PINN framework for modeling the orbital evolution of Supermassive Black Hole Binaries (SMBHBs), focusing on the time evolution of orbital frequency ω(t) and phase φ(t) under relativistic conditions, incorporating spin-aligned binary parameters and pulsar timing effects.
-The PINN takes 5 input neurons - which are later hardcoded in the samlping - of BH spin parameters, masses, and time itself.
+The PINN takes 5 input neurons - which are later hardcoded in the sampling - of BH spin parameters, masses, and time itself.
 The PINN architecture was designed to reproduce post-Newtonian (PN) dynamics and enable waveform reconstruction for pulsar timing arrays (PTAs) using the forward problem approach.

 ---

-## Achievements

-### 1. **Multi-parameter PINN for ω(t)**
-- Developed a robust PINN architecture that models the evolution of orbital frequency ω(t) over time.
-- Inputs: normalized time τ ∈ [0, 1], spin parameters χ₁, χ₂, and normalized masses m₁, m₂.
-- Output: ω(t) in physical units (rad/s), trained to match 2PN dynamics.
-- Hard boundary condition enforced: ω(τ=0) = 5e−7 rad/s.
-- Residual loss derived from 2PN evolution equations, including spin terms and chirp mass scaling.
+## Orbital Frequency PINN (ω-PINN)

+### Implementation Summary

+The ω-PINN was designed to solve the relativistic evolution of orbital frequency for circular SMBHB systems.
+The network takes normalized time, spin parameters, and normalized masses as input, and outputs ω(t) in physical units.
+The training objective combines a hard boundary condition at τ = 0 and a residual loss derived from the 2PN evolution equation, which includes spin-orbit coupling, chirp mass scaling, and post-Newtonian corrections.

+The PINN was trained over a normalized time domain τ ∈ [0, 1], corresponding to a physical range from −Δt to +10 years, where Δt is the light travel delay for a pulsar at 1 kpc.
+The residual loss was computed using autograd to obtain dω/dτ, scaled appropriately to physical time.
+The network was trained using Adam optimization with gradient clipping and high residual weighting to enforce physical fidelity.

-### 2. **Validation Against Analytic Models**
+### Validation Against Analytic Models

-- Compared PINN predictions against analytic 2PN and Newtonian models.
-- Achieved high fidelity across multiple spin configurations:
+The ω-PINN was validated against both Newtonian and 2PN analytic models across multiple spin configurations.
+The results demonstrate excellent agreement with analytic predictions, confirming the physical correctness of the learned evolution.

 | Configuration | 2PN ω(t)        | Newtonian ω(t) | ω-PINN Output     |
 |---------------|------------------|----------------|-------------------|